 Below, Mia shares her latest and greatest Christmas decoration ideas to help inspire your interiors this pseudo silly season.

-Spread cheer with wintry hues
+1. Spread the cheer with wintry hues

 We naturally gravitate towards a warmer and more coastal palette in summer with sea blues and sunny yellows, but in winter, we’re invited to embrace a cooler set of colours.